MicrosoftEdge/MicrosoftEdge-Documentation/f12-devtools-guide/network/README.md

   - **Clear cache** removes saved files from the browser's cache.
 Browsers commonly save page elements to disk and use them again for faster reloads.
 When you're trying to get the true measure of a page's load time, clearing the cache makes sure all elements are being downloaded from the network.

-  - **Clear cookies** ensures that all cookies related to the current domain are removed, so that you get the experience of loading the page for the first time.
+  - **Clear cookies** ensures that all cookies are removed, so that you get the experience of loading the page for the first time.
+>note.warning This will clear *all* cookies associated with Edge.

   - **Clear entries on navigate** is a toggle switch with on and off states.
 When in the off state, network traffic for a window or tab is recorded continuously as the browser moves from page to page.
 When in the on state, recorded traffic is cleared each time you navigate to a new page.
 This is turned on by default.